 This collected volume focuses on the history of Western translation of premodern Chinese texts from the seventeenth to the twentieth century.
-Divided into three parts, individual chapters feature close readings of translated texts, micro-studies of how three translations came into being, and broad-based surveys that inquire into the causes of historical change.
+Divided into three parts, nine chapters feature close readings of translated texts, micro-studies of how three translations came into being, and broad-based surveys that inquire into the causes of historical change.
 Among the specific questions addressed are: What stylistic, generic, and discursive permutations were undergone by Chinese texts as they crossed linguistic borders?
-Who were the main agents in this centuries-long effort to transmit Chinese culture?
+Who were the main agents in this centuries-long effort to transmit Chinese culture to the West?
 How did readership considerations affect the form that particular translations take?
-More generally, there is a concern with the relevance of current research paradigms, like those of World Literature, transcultural reception, and the rewriting of translation history.
+More generally, the contributors are concerned with the relevance of current research paradigms, like those of World Literature, transcultural reception, and the rewriting of translation history.

 |Name||Chinese Texts in the World|